 Heartwood Charter School will use the natural outdoor spaces at the Bothin Resource Center (designed as a youth camp) as outdoor classrooms.
 Each cohort will have a distinct area of campus with their own outdoor hand washing station and well-ventilated bathroom.
-All resource center classes will use the outdoor spaces for most of the school day.
-19

 The Bothin Resource Center has no playground equipment.
 Rather, students recreate in the outdoor setting of the campus grounds.
 Any equipment or surfaces that may retain thing that might retain germs from contact will be cleaned/sanitized between uses.
-Cohorts will be assigned dedicated, distinct, and clearly marked play areas across the campus.
-6-foot social distancing markers are placed at any locations where students and/or parents might gather.
-20